Twitter to ban on cryptocurrency related ads

 After speculation earlier this month, Twitter has officially confirmed its decision to prohibit cryptocurrency-related advertisements.
 The ban encompasses initial coin offerings (ICOs), digital asset exchanges, and token sales.

-According to a March 26 report by Reuters, Twitter Inc is set to initiate a ban on cryptocurrency-related advertising starting Tuesday.
+According to a March 26 report by Reuters, Twitter Inc will begin banning cryptocurrency-related advertising starting Tuesday.

-Rumors have been confirmed by Twitter, stating that the social media platform will follow in the footsteps of Facebook and Google by restricting advertisements related to cryptocurrency.
+Twitter has confirmed the rumors, stating that the social media platform will follow Facebook and Google in restricting cryptocurrency-related advertisements.

 Reuters was informed by Twitter that advertisements promoting Initial Coin Offerings (ICOs) and token sales would be restricted under its new policy.
 This policy, set to roll out over the next 30 days, will also prohibit ads from cryptocurrency exchanges and wallet services, except for those operated by publicly listed companies on major stock exchanges.
 In Japan, Twitter plans to restrict crypto exchange advertisements to those overseen by the national financial regulator.

-User safety has been cited by Twitter as the main reason for enforcing the ban.
-While previous steps had been taken to stop crypto-related accounts from interacting in misleading ways, further action was encouraged after similar restrictions were introduced by Facebook Inc. and Alphabet Inc. (Google).
+Twitter cited user safety as the main reason for enforcing the ban.
+Although the platform had previously taken steps to prevent crypto-related accounts from engaging in misleading activities, it decided to take further action after Facebook Inc. and Alphabet Inc. (Google) introduced similar restrictions.

 The announcement from Twitter drove crypto markets—already on a downward trend Monday—into a steeper decline.